-Next, we wrote the necessary QA subtask code that implements QA tasks, such as (1) preparing and deploying browser configuration scripts and browser proxy components that intercept web page requests and then analyze the requested web page to see whether it contains certain sets of HTML tags, (2) deploying and executing a test case, where executing a test case requires viewing one web page within a specific configuration of the Mozilla browser and then invoking a specific set of user actions on it, and (3) executing steps of the Delta Debugging algorithm to minimize the input to previously failed test cases.
+Next, we wrote the necessary QA subtask code that implement QA tasks such as (1) preparing and deploying browser configuration scripts and browser proxy components that intercept web page requests and then analyze the requested web page to see whether it contains certain sets of HTML tags, (2) deploying and executing a test case, where executing a test case requires viewing one web page within a specific configuration of the Mozilla browser and then invoking a specific set of user actions on it, and (3) executing steps of the Delta Debugging algorithm to minimize the input to previously failed test case.

-To execute the QA process, we instructed the ISA to navigate the configuration and control space using random sampling without replacement, i.e., each valid configuration was scheduled exactly once by having the ISA randomly select (1) HTML tags to locate in a webpage, (2) runtime configuration options for Mozilla, and (3) a set of user actions and the order in which they should execute.
+To execute the QA process, we instructed the ISA to navigate the configuration and control space using random sampling without replacement, i.e., each valid configuration was scheduled exactly once by having the ISA randomly select (1) HTML tags to be searched for in a webpage, (2) runtime configuration options for Mozilla, and (3) a set of user actions and the order in which they are to be executed.
 This configuration is then placed on both the Thread-1 and Thread-2 job list (only the HTML tags are important for Thread-1).

 For each job request from a Thread-1 client, the ISA randomly selects a job from the Thread-1 job list.
-Next, a browser proxy component is configured to search for the HTML tags indicated by the configuration.
+Next, a browser proxy component is configured to carry out the search for the HTML tags indicated by the configuration.
 The browser proxy is then deployed on the client machine.
 To facilitate the demonstration, we configured the proxy to generate and return canned web pages containing the required tags.

 Upon receiving a job request from a Thread-2 client, the ISA randomly selects a job from the Thread-2 job list for which the corresponding web page has already been captured by a Thread-1 client.
-The ISA then builds a job package directing the client to (1) download the Mozilla software from a remote repository, (2) configure it, (3) open the HTML document in the browser, (4) execute the sequence of user actions using a GUI test automation tool called GUITAR [10], and then (5) send the results (i.e., Mozilla crashed or did not crash as determined by our simulated oracle) to the Skoll server.
+The ISA then builds a job package directing the client to (1) download the Mozilla software from a remote repository, (2) configure it, (3) open the HTML document in the browser, (4) execute the sequence of user actions using a GUI test automation tool called GUITAR [12], and then (5) send the results (i.e., Mozilla crashed or did not crash as determined by our simulated oracle) to the Skoll server.
 Each step was realized as an individual instruction in the QA jobs sent by the Skoll server.
 We implemented only the application specific instructions for step (3) and (4).
 For the rest, we used Skoll's default set of instructions.
 When a test case fails in Thread-2, it is subdivided into two pieces as dictated by the Delta Debugging algorithm and both pieces are added to the Thread-3 subtask queue.

 For each Thread-3 job request, a job (if available) is pulled from the Thread-3 job queue and tested using the same infrastructure as in Thread-2.
-If the test fails (as determined by our simulated oracle), the Delta Debugging algorithm is invoked.
-This recursive process reduces the input and retests looking to create the smallest it can that still fails.
-The algorithm stops when any further reduction of test case causes the failure to disappear.
+Depending on the results of the test (as determined by our simulated oracle), the Delta Debugging algorithm may recursively subdivide the input again for further testing.
+The algorithm stops when all possible subdivisions of the input cause the failure to disappear.
 After the algorithm terminates, we manually analyze the results to identify the failure inducing tag sets.
 We then used adaptation strategies to create temporary constraints that prevent the creation of new QA subtasks involving these tags.